IHE/QRPH.QORE.US/input/pagecontent/index.md

-**This Implementation Guide template includes skeleton pages for each part of an IHE supplement.
-The instructions for how to fill out those sections can be found in the included [Supplement Template](https://github.com/IHE/supplement-template/blob/master/suppl_template.md).
-This supplement template should not be included in your github repo or publication.
-It is included here for easy reference.**

 **TODO: write your executive overview here. usually one paragraph explanation of what this implementation guide solves.**

 [Open and Closed Issues](issues.html)